 Caring for your pet during Covid 19

 - For those clients who are elderly or have underlying health concerns and are therefore classed as vulnerable, we are happy to collect your pet from your car and return them to you afterwards.
-Your pets history can be collected and consultation findings delivered outside whilst maintaining 1.5m distance or via telephone as appropriate.
-This is also an option for parents that have children with them that are unable to be left in the car unsupervised.
+Alternatively, you may wait in your car and we can arrange for you to come straight into the consultation room when reception is empty to minimise your contact with others.

-- Please ensure you call ahead (48hrs notice) to order any medication or food your pet requires.
-This includes flea, tick & worming products.
+- Please continue to call ahead (48hrs notice) to order any medication, food or preventative products your pet requires.
+This will reduce the amount of time you need to be in reception.
 If you are vulnerable please call us when you arrive at the practice to collect your order.
 We will process payment over the phone and bring the products out to your car.

 - For those clients that require visits to a property for horses and other large animals we ask that you comply with social distancing guidelines and give our veterinarians space to work.
 Also, to reduce the time they need to spend on your property, please have animals ready for examination & treatment.
 Please minimise the surfaces our staff need to touch and practice good handwashing as far as is practical with the facilities you have available to you.

 - We are still seeking to minimise cash handling, and payment is preferred by eftpos or credit card where possible.
 We acknowledge that some of our clients may be have been affected financially but respectfully remind you that we are not in a position to extend credit.
 We do offer VetPay to help spread the cost of treatment – please see www.vetpay.com.au for further information.